Albert L. Piccerilli

 Selected Representations

 • Borel v.
 Benco Dental Supply Company, No. 3082 EDA 2003 (Pa.
 Super Ct.
-June 9, 2005 (latex glove case in which summary judgment in favor of client was affirmed on appeal)
+June 9, 2005: Secured affirmance on appeal of summary judgment in favor of client in a latex glove product liability case.

 • Cherkes v.
 Abbott Laboratories, 45 D.&C. 3d 603 (Luzerne Cty.
 C.P.
-1986) (in this product liability case, the court denied the client’s motion to dismiss the emotional distress claim on the ground that physical impact had been sustained, but the case settled for a nuisance value a fraction of the cost of defense)
+1986): Defended product liability in which the court denied the client’s motion to dismiss the emotional distress claim on the ground that physical impact had been sustained, but the case settled for a nuisance value a fraction of the cost of defense.

 • In re Reglan/Metoclopramide Litigation, 81 A.3d 80 (Pa.
 Super.
 Ct.
-2013) (pharmaceutical product liability mass tort action addressing federal preemption in the context of the liability of manufacturers of generic pharmaceutical products)
+2013): Litigated pharmaceutical product liability mass tort addressing federal preemption in the context of the liability of manufacturers of generic pharmaceutical products.

 • Jones v.
 Philadelphia College of Osteopathic Medicine, 813 F. Supp.
 1125 (E.D.Pa.
-1993) (HIV case involving malpractice, blood screening and medical device issues)
+1993): Defended HIV case involving malpractice, blood screening and medical device issues.

 • Murphy v.
 Abbott Laboratories, 930 F. Supp.
 1083 (E.D.
 Pa.
-1996) (medical device fear of AIDS case in which the client’s motion to dismiss plaintiffs’ “fear of” claim was denied, but a judgment in favor of the client was rendered in alternative dispute resolution)
+1996): Defended medical device fear of AIDS case in which the client’s motion to dismiss plaintiffs’ “fear of” claim was denied, but a judgment in favor of the client was rendered in alternative dispute resolution.

 • Sokoloski v.
 Les Laboratoires Servier, No. 1887 EDA 2002 (Pa.
-Super., May 19, 2004) (affirmance of summary judgment for client in appeal of twenty-three pharmaceutical product liability cases)
+Super., May 19, 2004): Secured affirmance of summary judgment for client in an appeal involving twenty-three pharmaceutical product liability cases.

 • Young Women’s Christian Association of Boston, Inc. v.
 Young Women’s Christian Association of Philadelphia, Inc., 90 Mass.
 App.
 Ct.
-1119, 65 N.E.3d 32, 2016 WL 7162737 (2016) (appellate court judgment reversing lower court’s judgment, awarding historically certified Cape Cod waterfront properties to client-defendant, and dismissing complaint against client-defendant)
+1119, 65 N.E.3d 32, 2016 WL 7162737 (2016) Secured appellate court judgment reversing lower court’s judgment, awarding historically certified Cape Cod waterfront properties to client-defendant, and dismissing complaint against client-defendant.

 Selected Speaking Engagements